keycloak/keycloak-community/design/authorization-handler.md

 ### ClientAuthorizationContext initiator

-In the text below, when it mentions "Initial Authorization-Endpoint request", it is assumed that it can be any of these "initial request" type f orequests.
-It won't be mentioned again in the further text for the sake of simplicity.

-At the initial step, the authorization data sent by the client can be retrieved from the initial OIDC Authorization-Endpoint request (or Token-Request in the use-cases like CIBA or OAuth2 resource-owner-password-credentials grant).
-This retrieved data will be referred to as AuthorizationRequest, which means the initial request to Keycloak to start the authentication process.

-**NOTE**: The text above mentions "initial OIDC Authorization-Endpoint request".
-This is the initial request in the default OAuth2/OIDC Authorization-code flow.
-However various grants and specifications related to OAuth2 and OpenID Connect allows that initial request is sent in different ways.
+**NOTE**: The `initial OIDC Authorization-Endpoint request` is the initial request in the default OAuth2/OIDC Authorization-code flow.
+However various grants and specifications related to OAuth2 and OpenID Connect allows that initial request to be sent in different ways.
 For example BackchannelAuthenticationEndpoint in case of CIBA, Pushed-Authorization-Request endpoint in case of PAR, DeviceEndpoint in case of OAuth2 Device
 Grant or TokenEndpoint in case of OAuth2 Resource-Owner-Password-Credentials Grant.
 All those endpoints are entry point for particular authentication use-case and they can accept `scope` or `authorization_details` parameters.
+Any mention to the  "Initial Authorization-Endpoint request" can be assumed to be of any of these "initial request" types.

+At the initial step, the authorization data sent by the client can be retrieved from the initial Authorization-Endpoint request.
+This retrieved data will be referred to as AuthorizationRequest, which means the initial request to Keycloak to start the authentication process.

 SAML, on the other hand, would still only the support the default client scopes as it does today in Keycloak 15 or earlier.